 Next, remove the black top-of-cartridge interface cap (Figure 1-59), and clean, disinfect, dry, and stow that component.
-Note that this cap is fitted with two o-rings - a top-mounted axial o-ring that seals to the interior top of the cartridge housing, and a radial o-ring that seals to the top receiver pocket on top of the CO_2 absorbent cartridge.
+Note that this cap is fitted with two o-rings - a top-mounted axial o-ring that seals to the interior top of the cartridge housing, and a radial o-ring that seals to the top receiver pocket on top of the $CO_2$ absorbent cartridge.
 Replace these o-rings if cuts or gouges are present.

-Remove the pre-packed absorbent cartridge (Figure 1-60) from the base plate and properly dispose of the cartridge.
-Replacements (discussed below in detail) are the pre-packed Sofno-dive[®] 797 manufactured by Molecular Products and available through Poseidon authorized dive centers and dealers.
+Remove the absorbent cartridge (Figure 1-60) from the base plate and properly dispose the content of the cartridge.